stoleks/smolgui/README.md

 - slider: to change a number between two value
 - plot: to display a function

+All widgets have a WidgetOptions parameter that allow to add a text description, change its position, add a tooltip.
+Options can also, set its render or change its size, depending on the widget.

 Complete example code
 -----

-You can find more complete examples in the examples folder.
+You can find demo with more widgets used in the examples folder.

 ```cpp
 #include <sgui/Gui.h>